openland/foundationdb/docs/index.md

 ---
 id: index
-title: Latin-ish
+title: Getting Started
-sidebar_label: Example Page
+sidebar_label: Getting Started
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.